fivetran/dbt_aws_cloud_cost/README.md

 ## What does this dbt package do?
 This package enables you to monitor and investigate cost & usage of different AWS services across your organizations.
 It creates enriched models with metrics focused on billing, pricing, line item buckets, products, reservations, and savings plans.

-> This package does not apply freshness tests.

 ### Output schema
 Final output tables are generated in the following target schema: